-These changes have been proposed in order to try and clamp down on false claims, largely whiplash claims in road traffic accidents.
-It’s estimated that these changes could see a reduction on insurance premiums.
-(Although previous cuts in costs to solicitors did not result in savings being passed onto motorists.)
-For those who are genuinely injured and whose injuries are then classified as a “small claim”, things can become complicated.
+These changes have allegedly been proposed in an attempt to reduce and deterr false claims, mainly those involving whiplash in road traffic accidents, although the new portal will be for all types of low value injuries.
+It’s estimated that these changes may see a reduction on car insurance premiums, although previous cuts in costs to solicitors did not result in savings being passed onto motorists.

-How will this effect anyone who is in an Road Traffic Accident?
+How will this affect anyone who is involved in a Road Traffic Accident?

 Can I still make a claim in the meantime?

 It is still possible to start a claim and the procedure will, at the time of writing, not be affected until 31st May 2021.
 We understand that any road traffic accident after the 31st May will be subject to the new changes and therefore if you have been involved in an accident before this date, the small claims limit of £1,000 is applicable and the new rules and tariffs will not apply.